tearlant/mason-dixon/README.md

 Welcome to the prototype of MasonDixon.

 In all fields of data visualization, a challenge is to avoid plots that are misleading but technically accurate.
-This algorithm specifically addresses one such example in geospatial data analysis.
+This algorithm grapples with one such challenge in geospatial data analysis.

 When colouring a map according to a variable (for example, per capita income or the average cost of a hotel per region), it is not trivial to divide a map optimally.
 On the one hand, we do not want too many large regions without cities.
 Conversely, if too many cities or population centres are bunched into a single region, it can skew statistics and make the map misleading.